amiramm/redislabs-docs/content/platforms/kubernetes/_index.md

 ## Step 1: Create a Kubernetes cluster on Google Cloud

-Lets first get your commandline environment set up.
+Let's first get your CLI environment set up.

 - First authenticate to your Google Cloud environment.